drfailov/LaserGraver/README.md

 When motor disabled, it allows you to manually move laser head.
 - <b>D9: LED: </b> controls engraver backlight.
 HIGH is enabled, LOW is disabled.
 - <b>D12: LASER: </b> controls laser.
 Uses PWM.
 HIGH is enabled, LOW is disabled.
+- <b>A7: END X-: </b> reads endstop signal from X axis.
+Used to detect home position of laser head.
+Endstop is have to be installed in LEFT side of X axis (this is zero point).
+When HIGH, endstop is acticated.
+When LOW, endstop is released.
+- <b>A6: END Y-: </b> reads endstop signal from X axis.
+Used to detect home position of laser head.
+Endstop is have to be installed in TOP side of Y axis  (this is zero point).
+When HIGH, endstop is acticated.
+When LOW, endstop is released.